Hyper-Dragon/ChessStats/README.md

 * Error handling improvements
 * Several minor display fixes

+## Installation
+Download the laatest version from the [Releases](https://github.com/Hyper-Dragon/ChessStats/releases) page, extract _ChessStats.exe_ and put it where you want it to go.
+Note that the cache and reporting directories are created relative to the executables location.

 ## Saying Thank You
 If you find this useful and want to say thanks just send me a fun trophy over on chess.com :smiley: